MRM-BA/signature-away_msg-builder/readme.md

 The web app can run stand-alone from any web browser since all the resources are relatives to the index.html.

-TODO: Add Node, Bower, and Ggulp.
+TODO: Add Node, Bower, and Gulp.

 ## Usage